Xstar97TheNoob/docs/docs/platforms/scale/apps-and-services/apps/cloudflared/cloudflared-traefik-guide/index.md

 To add [**traefik**](https://truecharts.org/charts/enterprise/traefik/how-to#how-to) to the CloudFlared tunnel.

-Create two public hostname entries in this order:
+Create all the public hostname entries in this order:

-- The Root Domain
+- the root domain (if you plan to use root domain).
-- The Wildcard Sub Domain
+- each sub domain record.

 These are the values that would be needed and assumes that the app is named `traefik` and the port is set to `443`.